New South Wales Projects

 The Mundi Project is a large-area, conceptual greenfield exploration project spanning over 1300km2 of the Curnamona Province, located approximately 115km NNW of Broken Hill.
 The Curnamona Province is a known iron oxide copper-gold (IOCG) mineral province with the potential for other mineral systems, such as Broken Hill Type Pb-Zn-Ag.
 The Project area has no known basement outcrop and very limited previous exploration.

-The Mundi Project area targets the shallowest portion of the Curnamona Conductor (CC), a crustal-scale conductivity anomaly that has strong similarities to MT conductivity anomalies that have been interpreted to be associated with IOCG mineralisation in South Australia’s Gawler Craton
+The Mundi Project area targets the shallowest portion of the Curnamona Conductor (CC), a crustal-scale conductivity anomaly that has strong similarities to Magnetotelluric (MT) conductivity anomalies that have been interpreted to be associated with IOCG mineralisation in South Australia’s Gawler Craton

 WEST KOONENBERRY COPPER-NICKEL PROJECT